 A 3-way setup includes:

-- Ground
+- Ground wire

 Here’s the quick version:

-- Label wires before removing old switch.
+- Label wires before removing old switch

-- Connect common to dimmer’s black lead.
+- Connect common to dimmer’s black lead

-- Connect ground.
+- Connect ground

-- Reassemble and test.
+- Reassemble and test

-- Using non-dimmable bulbs
+- Using non-dimmable bulbs – check packaging before buying

-- Overloading the dimmer’s watt limit
+- Overloading the dimmer’s watt limit – add up all bulbs on the circuit

-- Mixing up hot and load wires
+- Mixing up hot and load wires – causes intermittent operation

-- Forgetting the ground connection
+- Forgetting the ground connection – code violation in Canada

-- Ignoring buzzing or flicker signs
+- Ignoring buzzing or flicker – usually a compatibility issue, not “normal”

-- Not tightening wire connectors
+- Not tightening wire connectors – loose connections cause arcing

-Why LED Dimming Saves Even More Energy?
+How Does LED Dimming Save Even More Energy?

 When you dim LED lights:

-- Wattage drops
+- Wattage drops proportionally

 - Heat output drops

-- Bulbs last longer
+- Bulbs last longer from reduced thermal stress

-- Overall energy draw shrinks
+- Overall energy draw shrinks across the circuit

 Troubleshooting After Installing Your Dimmer Switch